Char7otte/grandma-s-ashes/Practical04/PartB_Homework.md

   - A controller (`studentController.js`) for request handling
   - Validation middleware for student data (e.g., `studentValidation.js`)
   - Main application file (`app.js`) tying everything together

-- **Research Security Practice:** Research one other security best practice specifically for Node.js APIs (examples: rate limiting, CORS configuration, using security middleware like helmet, sanitizing output).
-Briefly describe what this practice is, why it's important, and how you might implement it conceptually in your Express API.

 ### Submission: